-There comes a time in your life when you need to reassess your priorities.
-At current I’m re-analysing mine in respect to social media / computer time.
+There comes a time in life when you need to reassess your priorities.

-Since 2010, it has taken up an increasing amount of my time BUT I’ve enjoyed it.
+Since 2010, blogging and social media has taken up an increasing amount of my time BUT I’ve enjoyed it.
 I’ve loved blogging, getting to know Twitter, connecting with people on Facebook and LinkedIn.
 I’ve ‘met’ some great people, made friends, and learnt a lot.

 Enough is enough.

 It’s all well and good connecting in with these groups and social media platforms – which is especially tempting when you have a blog that you are wanting to publicise, but when you struggle to put quality time into the connections you’ve made, or any of the accounts you’ve created for some reason or another – than it’s certainly time to re-think what you are doing, why and where.